 Not far from Walt Disney World, a wax museum recreates White Houses and Oval Offices since the Truman administration.
-Located in Clermont on Hwy 27, the President’s Hall Fame also features collections of First Lady ball gowns, china, propaganda, and replicas of President’s desk.
+Located in Clermont on Hwy 27, the President’s Hall Fame also features collections of First Lady ball gowns, china, propaganda, and replicas of the President’s desk.
 You can sit at the desk and sign your executive orders, give a speech at the podium, and view inside the replica White House.
 The replica itself takes up an entire room.

-Outside, pose with Lady Liberty, Lincoln Memorial or Mount Rushmore.
+Outside, pose with Lady Liberty, Lincoln Memorial, or Mount Rushmore.
 The Hall of Fame opened in 1960.
 While it is a typical wax museum fare, I found it quite interesting to visit.
-See more of my President’s Hall of Fame photos.

 The name itself is enough to draw visitors to this offbeat, off the beaten path home.
-A private residence in the Tampa/St. Pete area of Safety Harbor, Whimzeyland is the personal collection of Todd Ramquist and Kiralinda.
+A private residence in the Tampa/St. Pete’s area of Safety Harbor, Whimzeyland is the personal collection of Todd Ramquist and Kiralinda.
 Also known as the Bowling Ball House because it started with a collection of free bowling balls.
 The house has become a haven for mosaics, recycled sculptures, paintings, and more.
 The owners welcome visitors and are often on-site or at the nearby Safety Harbor Art and Music Center.
 See my complete photo gallery of Whimzeyland.

 Kapok Tree Inn